almereyda/awesome-starred/README.md

 ## Java

+- [ccnx](https://github.com/ProjectCCNx/ccnx) - THIS REPOSITORY IS NO LONGER MAINTAINED.
+IT HAS BEEN COMPLETELY REPLACED BY https://github.com/PARC/CCNx_Distillery
 - [jslt](https://github.com/schibsted/jslt) - JSON query and transformation language
 - [SmartPaperScan](https://github.com/KePeng1019/SmartPaperScan) - this is an android project write in kotlin which detect paper or rectangle by opencv, you can take a picture and crop it
 - [emotion-ontology](https://github.com/jannahastings/emotion-ontology) - Ontology for emotions and affective phenomena